Why should girls participate in the Girl Scout Cookie Program?

 sell before this date.
 Door-to-door sales, “lemonade stands,” cookie

-mobiles, personal asks, networking, email (Cookie Club), and Facebook
+mobiles, personal asks, networking, email (M2OS DOC), and Facebook are

-are all viable methods to publicize your sale to customers.
-Cupboards
+all viable methods to publicize your sale to customers.
+Cupboards will

-will open earlier than before to support this direct sale phase.
-After
+open late January/early February to support this direct sale phase.

-the initial two weeks and for the remaining four weeks, boothing is
+After the initial two weeks and for the remaining four weeks, boothing

-available.
-As in prior years, service units (SU) will secure sites for
+is available.
+As in prior years, service units (SU) will secure sites

 What is a “starting inventory,” and why do I need it?